ToMe25/ESP32-Accelerometer/README.md

 # Usage
  1. Open `http://esp-accelerometer/` or `http://esp-accelerometer.local/` in your browser
- 2. Enter the measuring frequency and the number of measurements on this page<br/>
+ 2. Enter the measuring frequency and the number of measurements on this page
  ![pre-recording-settings](https://raw.githubusercontent.com/ToMe25/ESP32-Accelerometer/master/images/pre-recording-settings.png)
- 3. Wait for the measurement to finish, as indicated by this page<br/>
+ 3. Wait for the measurement to finish, as indicated by this page
  ![recording-please-wait](https://raw.githubusercontent.com/ToMe25/ESP32-Accelerometer/master/images/recording-please-wait.png)
- 4. Wait for the esp to finish the download file sizes, as indicated by this page<br/>
+ 4. Wait for the esp to finish the download file sizes, as indicated by this page
  ![calculating-please-wait](https://raw.githubusercontent.com/ToMe25/ESP32-Accelerometer/master/images/calculating-please-wait.png)
- 5. Download the data you are interested from this page<br/>
+ 5. Download the data you are interested from this page
  ![recording-downloads](https://raw.githubusercontent.com/ToMe25/ESP32-Accelerometer/master/images/recording-downloads.png)